 What is Cross Linking?

-Keratoconus weakens your cornea, making it bulged outwards and can progress over time, worsening your vision.
+Keratoconus weakens your cornea, making it bulge outwards, and can progress over time, worsening your vision.
 Severe stages of keratoconus require hard lenses or a corneal transplant.
-Cross-linking is a method where eye drops and ultraviolet light is used to make your corneal tissues stronger.
+Cross-linking is a method where eye drops and ultraviolet light are used to make your corneal tissues stronger.

 The term “cross-linking” is used here due to the collagen fibers’ added bonds in your optics.
 These bonds support your cornea to stay stable without protruding outwards.
 The treatment can prevent you from a corneal transplant and inhibit the progression without letting your eyes worsen the existing situation.